burstable-ai/tljh-new-user/README.md

-# tljh-shared-directory
+# tljh-new-user

-`tljh-shared-directory` is a plugin for [The Littlest JupyterHub (TLJH)](https://tljh.jupyter.org) which sets up a 'shared directory' for the Hub in `/srv/scratch`.
-The `/srv/scratch` shared directory is used to 'publish' notebooks internally within the Hub.
-E.g. if there are three users, then User A may develop a Notebook in their `/home/user_a` directory and when it is complete copy it to `/srv/scratch` (symlinked in every user's home) so that User B and User C can see the Notebook.
-However, only User A is able to make further changes to it.

-Shared directories go hand-in-hand with Dashboarding apps like Voila or Panel.
-User A copies a Notebook into the `/srv/scratch` directory, then other users can view that Notebook as a Dashboard.
+`tljh-new-user` is a plugin for [The Littlest JupyterHub (TLJH)](https://tljh.jupyter.org) which runs after a user is created.

+When run, the plugin copies the folder `new_user_data` (if found) in the `state/` folder (typically installed at `/opt/tljh/state)` into the home directory of the new user.
+Ownership of the data in the home directory is then recursively set to the user.

+Additionally, the plugin looks in `state/` for an executable file called `new_user_script` and runs it if it exists.
+The script receives the username as its only argument.

 # Install

-Include `--plugin tljh-shared-directory` in your TLJH install script.
-An example install with admin user `kafonek` would be:
+Include `--plugin tljh-new-user` in your TLJH install script.
+An example install with admin user `administrator` would be:

 ```
 #!/bin/bash
 curl https://raw.githubusercontent.com/jupyterhub/the-littlest-jupyterhub/master/bootstrap/bootstrap.py \
   | sudo python3 - \
-    --admin kafonek --plugin git+https://github.com/kafonek/tljh-shared-directory
+    --admin administrator --plugin tljh-new-user
 ```